bloominstituteoftechnology/module-challenge-intro-to-git/mac.md

 5. What is the command you can use to switch between branches?
 For example you are working on FIRSTNAME-LASTNAME branch and you want to switch back to main. 'git checkout -b main'
 6. Explain the difference between `git fetch`, `git merge` and `git pull`.
 What does each command do? 'git fetch' allows you to download and see the changes other people have made to a repository before merging them. 'git merge' will merge the changes you and others have made in your remote repository.
 From what I understand 'git pull' will merge your changes without first checking the changes other contrubutors have made
 7. What is a merge conflict?
 It's what happens when git cannot automaticly merge the code in two different commits
 8. How do you resolve a merge conflict?
-Maualy make the necessary changes to your code and commit.
+Manualy make the necessary changes to your code and commit.
 Then try again